 Can I watch the new stadium construction process?

 Yes, the Vikings have engaged EarthCam to provide three stadium cameras – one live-streaming camera and two high-definition megapixel time-lapse cameras – to document the progress on the stadium project.
-Each camera will offer a unique perspective of the site from the north, south and west sides, enabling project teams to view activity remotely in real-time while documenting the entire process for time-lapse photography.
+Each camera offers a unique perspective of the site from the north, south and west sides, enabling project teams to view activity remotely in real-time while documenting the entire process for time-lapse photography.
 The Vikings will move the cameras as the project proceeds and will consider installing an interior camera later in the project.